MathewdataEng/SoundStreamZalo/README.md

 # SoundStream: An End-to-End Neural Audio Codec

-This repository is an implementation of the [article](https://arxiv.org/abs/2107.03312) with same name.
+This repository is an implementation of the [article](https://arxiv.org/abs/2107.03312) with the use of Zalo AI Challenge Dataset.

 <p align="center">
 <img src="./images/soundstream.png" alt="SoundStream's architecture"/>